-- a.
-All excavation and filling works shall be covered with appropriate work permit system; - b.
+a.
+All excavation and filling works shall be covered with appropriate work permit system;

+- b.
 Only Authorized Personnel shall supervise all excavation and filling works; - c.
-Roles must be clearly defined, and Workers must meet the training requirements for excavation and filling works; - A Civil Engineer or Qualified Professional shall be employed for the analysis of soil types and conditions; - Excavation in close proximity to building, roads, retaining walls and other structures or deeper than 20 feet (6.1 meters) must be reviewed and approved by a Civil Engineer or Qualified Professional; and

-- iii.
-Protective systems (e.g., shoring, bracing, sloping, benching, and shields) for excavations 4.9 feet (1.5 meters) deep shall be designed by a Civil Engineer. - d.
-Before any excavation is started, available drawings/plans, electronic and/or other appropriate equipment to locate underground pipelines, electrical lines, and other utilities are utilized.
+Roles must be clearly defined, and Workers must meet the training requirements for excavation and filling works; - i.
+A Civil Engineer or Qualified Professional shall be employed for the analysis of soil types and conditions; - ii.
+Excavation in close proximity to building, roads, retaining walls and other structures or deeper than 20 feet (6.1 meters) must be reviewed and approved by a Civil Engineer or Qualified Professional; and - iii.
+Protective systems (i.e., shoring, bracing, sloping, benching, and shields) for excavations 4.9 feet (1.5 meters) deep shall be designed by a Civil Engineer. - d.
+Before any excavation is started, available drawings/pians, electronic and/or other appropriate equipment to locate underground pipelines, electrical lines, and other utilities are utilized.
 When all lines have been located, the excavation work area will be rechecked to ensure that no lines have been missed.
 When lines have been located they shall be exposed by hand before using mechanical excavators; - e.
-Required PPE shall be used while doing excavation and filling works; - f.
-Proper warning and instructional signs shall be visibly posted at all times when work is being performed, and shall be removed or recovered promptly after work is completed: - g.
+Required PPE shall be used while doing excavation and filling works: - f.
+Proper warning and instructional signs shall be visibly posted at all times when work is being performed, and shall be removed or recovered promptly after work is completed - g.
 Excavation areas shall be properly barricaded, delineated and provided with proper safety and warning signs; - h.
 Excavation material and heavy equipment shall be kept at a distance as prescribed under OSHS; - i.
 Gangplanks with railing or metal plates shall be provided where an excavation crosses driveways or streets; - j.
 Approved access ladder shall be provided and regularly inspected.
-Ladders shall be extended 3 feet (0.9 meter) above the level to be accessed; - k.
-Sloping, sheeting, shielding, benching, shoring, cutbacks, fencing, bracing or approved temporary protective structures that may be required for safe operations, are provided for and used, built in accordance with standard engineering practices; - I. Excavation works on identified H2S prone area shall be inspected for presence of H2S before any work will commence and regularly monitored during the duration of the work; - m.
-Temporary railings, barricades, fencing, lanterns, reflective flagging or illuminated warning devices and other warning systems are placed around excavations left open at night or where there is a hazard to Workers and the general public; - n.
-Spoils, materials or equipment that might fall or roll into an excavation or trench are kept at least 3.3 feet (1 meter) from the edge of excavation, or not less than one-third (1/3) of the depth for excavation deeper than 9.9 feet (3 meters);
+Ladders shall be extended 3 feet (0.9 meter) above the level to be accessed: - k.
+Sloping, sheeting, shielding, benching, shoring, cutbacks, fencing, bracing or approved temporary protective structures that may be required for safe operations, are provided for and used, built in accordance with standard engineering practices; - I. Excavation works on identified H2S prone area shall be inspected for presence of H2S before any work will commence and regularly monitored during the duration of the work;